thiskeyword, and the associated problem of rebinding functions to another

 To be clear, I adopted the style of the module pattern used by Mike Bostock, who presumably got it from earlier figures, and so on.
 Usually the variable-containing and scope-control bits of this pattern get the most attention - this sheds some light on other benefits that touch browser and async code as well.

-to ‘this instantiated object’.
+this to refer to ‘this instantiated object’.

 Car().
 Notice that, unlike the

-method, there’s no
+prototype method, there’s no

 What are the essential bits?